ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-5-shortcutoperators.rst

 After doing this challenge, play the |Operators Maze game|.
-See if you and your partner can get the highest score possible!
+See if you and your partner can get the highest score!

 Summary
 -------------------